 The benefits of a Roth IRA are clear: the potential for tax-free growth and tax-free withdrawals.1 But not everyone may be able to contribute to a Roth IRA because of IRS-imposed income restrictions on contributions.
 But anyone can convert existing money in a traditional IRA or other tax-deferred retirement savings account to a Roth IRA.
 And many do.

 A Roth IRA conversion does have a cost.
 Income taxes need to be paid on the converted amount.
-Taxes are “front-loaded,” which then gives the money in the Roth IRA the potential to grow tax free.
+Taxes are "front-loaded," which allows the money in the Roth IRA to grow tax free.
 It also provides tax-free withdrawals for the Roth IRA owner or his or her heirs.

 Spread the cost

 However, things aren't always as simple as they are in this example.
 Managing the tax impact of a Roth IRA conversion requires careful analysis.
 A review with a financial or tax advisor may be a good idea.